-Modern mobile phones, computers, laptops, and servers are made to run continuously without shutting down.
+Modern mobile phones, computers, laptops, and servers are made to run continuously for years without shutting down.
 They often shut down or reset only because of system errors.
 There are also safety mechanisms, computers will automatically shut down in emergencies.

 So yes, there are no known cases of a zombie apocalypse caused by an exploding computer.
 That said, it may not be the best idea to keep a computer running for no reason, especially when it is not processing anything.
 Read on to find out more!